Guuri11/ISI/README.md

 ISI is a highly advanced artificial intelligence system designed to provide assistance and facilitate interactive interactions.
 With its machine learning capability and wide range of features, ISI becomes an invaluable ally for complex tasks and decision-making processes.

 ### 🏆️ Motivation
 Looking for a way to build a smart assistant that helps me with some tasks, decisions, or lets me do things faster.
+Everything done with JVM technologies

 Why ISI?
 ISI was my cat that passed away some time ago, so this is kind of a dedication to it.